OscarSun19/OscarSun19.github.io/index.md

 ---

 ## About Me
-I am a first year PhD student in Computer Science at Brandeis University, advised by Prof. [Hongfu Liu](https://hongfuliu.com).
-Before joining Brandeis, I worked at Y Combinator China and crafted strategic presentation and financing materials for Dr. [Qi Lu](https://en.wikipedia.org/wiki/Qi_Lu_(computer_scientist)).
+I am a second-year Master’s student in the [Social Interaction and Motivation Lab](https://www.brandeis.edu/psychology/gutsell/) at Brandeis University, advised by Prof. Jennifer Gutsell.

-Previously, I obtained my Bachelor's degree in Computer Science from Sun Yat-Sen University (SYSU) in 2022.
-During my undergraduate period I also worked as a research intern at [International Digital Economy Academy](https://idea.edu.cn/en/about-idea.html) (founded by Dr. [Harry Shum](https://www.microsoft.com/en-us/research/people/hshum/)), supervised by Dr. [Jiaxing Zhang](https://www.idea.edu.cn/research/ccnl.html).
-Before that,  I spent two years working as a research assistant in the School of Computer Science and Engineering, Sun Yat-sen University, coadvised by Dr. Qifeng Lin and Prof. [Qing Ling](http://home.ustc.edu.cn/~qingling/).
+I graduated with a Bachelor’s degree in Psychology from Kenyon College in May 2023.
+During my time at Kenyon, I spent two years as a research assistant in the [Kenyon Psychological Neuroscience Lab](https://www.andrewengell.com/wiki/doku.php?id=start), working under Prof. Andrew Engell’s mentorship.
+In my senior year, I completed my honors thesis in the lab—a defining experience that solidified my decision to pursue research after college.
+I’m incredibly grateful to Prof. Engell for his support throughout my first project and for inspiring me with his passion for science, which continues to shape my approach to research.

+Here is my latest curriculum vitae.

 <!-- You can learn more details about my research through my [Curriculum Vitae](https://github.com/yangziao56/homepage/raw/main/pdf/Ziao_Yang-CV.pdf) (updated in Nov.
 2023).-->